hoffmanap/housingstrategy/README.md

 ### Midrise Development
 **Eligibility:** Underutilized parcels.
-**Yield (units):** Uses the same citywide density standard as SB840 Baseline above — 145 units/acre, scaled by the number of floors selected, representing the full building envelope: `gross units = floor(145 × acres × floors)`.
+**Yield (units):** Uses the same floor-area envelope formula as Missing Middle and SB840 Baseline — `envelope = floor((lot sq ft × 0.5 coverage × floors) / unit size)` — then **capped at the citywide maximum density of 145 units per acre of land**: `gross units = min(envelope, floor(145 × acres))`.
 If off-street parking is still required (the "Eliminate Parking Minimums" policy is NOT active), the achievable count is reduced by however much land that parking would consume — 300 sq ft/space, assuming the standard 1 space per unit ratio.
-With parking eliminated, the full envelope is available for housing.
 Net units subtract existing units. **The floor selector's minimum is 4 floors** — SB840 sets this as the state-mandated minimum wherever this density is permitted, not a suggestion, so fewer floors isn't an option (default: 4).

+**Why the cap is essential — a corrected error worth documenting:** 145 units/acre is a *land* density figure; it already presumes a multi-story building.
+An earlier version of this model multiplied 145/acre *by* the floor count, which implied 580 units/acre at 4 floors — roughly 4× the very figure El Paso states as its maximum, and about 5× Manhattan's overall density.
+That produced citywide totals near 780,000 units.
+The envelope formula scales correctly with floor count (a taller building genuinely holds more units), while the 145/acre cap keeps the stated maximum binding.
+At the default 4 floors this yields about 102 units/acre; the cap begins binding at roughly 6 floors.
 **Yield (jobs):** Ground floor is assumed to be commercial space at 1,000 sq ft per job (adjustable), calculated as `(lot sq ft × 0.5) / job size` — independent of the residential envelope calculation above.
 **Single-use rule:**
 - Residential scenario: units only, no jobs